Portlaoise: Arts and festivals

 Every year, the town hosts the Old Fort Quarter Festival in June, the Halloween Howls Comedy Festival on the October bank holiday weekend and the Leaves Literary Festival in November.

-The Dunamaise Arts Centre, which comprises a cinema, performance space and exhibition space, is located in the building which formally housed the Maryborough Gaol.
+The Dunamaise Arts Centre, which comprises a cinema, performance space, and exhibition space, is located in the building that formerly housed the Maryborough Gaol.
 The opening of the Arts Centre in 1999 coincided with the revival of the Laois Drama Group.

-The "Old Fort Festival", which was moved from 2019 into the grounds of the old Fort itself, is an annual event but was postponed in 2020 as a result of the COVID-19 pandemic.
-The 3 day heritage festival is based in and around the walls of the Old Fort Protector, the first of its kind built in Ireland between 1547 and 1548 during the tenure of Bellingham, Lord Justice of Ireland, in the reign of "the boy King" Edward VI.
+The "Old Fort Festival", which was moved from 2019 to the grounds of the old Fort itself, is an annual event but was postponed in 2020 due to the COVID-19 pandemic.
+The 3-day heritage festival is based in and around the walls of the Old Fort Protector, the first of its kind to be built in Ireland, constructed between 1547 and 1548 during the tenure of Bellingham, Lord Justice of Ireland, in the reign of "the boy King" Edward VI.

 The Stradbally Steam Rally is an annual event held on the August bank holiday weekend in Stradbally Hall.
 It attracts visitors from all over Ireland and is the highlight of the year for steam enthusiasts.

 The All-Ireland Scarecrow Festival is held in Durrow at the end of July each year.
 It has featured large scarecrows including King Kong, Pope Francis, Noah's Ark and Electric Picnic.
 The town is dotted with scarecrows made by local groups, children, businesses and people from neighbouring counties.

 Charity

-Since 2008, Portlaoise has been the Irish base of Self Help Africa, formerly Self Help Development International, a development agency engaged in implementing rural development programmes in Sub-Sahara.
+Since 2008, Portlaoise has been the Irish base of Self Help Africa, formerly Self Help Development International, a development agency engaged in implementing rural development programmes in Sub-Saharan Africa.
 Established at the time of the Ethiopian Famine of 1984, the organisation is the chosen charity of the Irish Farmers Association.